hyperoslo/playbook/WORKFLOW.md

 While we have adopted some choice artifacts from Scrum, our workflow is best described as just “agile”.
-Our projects vary in scope and duration and so we adopt our workflow accordingly, but there are some key artifacts that a project should always have.
+Our projects vary in scope and duration and so we adopt our workflow accordingly, but there are some key artifacts that we think a project should always have.

 ### Backlog